saj1th/saj1th.github.io/content/post/post-1.md

 image_webp: "images/blog/rethink-data.png"
 description: "Modern Cloud Data Architecture"
 categories: ["data pipeline"]
-summary: "In 2017, I had the opportunity to present the \"Architecting Data Lakes on AWS\" session at the AWS India Summit.
+summary: "Back in 2017, I had this opportunity to present the \"Architecting Data Lakes on AWS\" session at the AWS India Summit.
 My team at Hifx had built multiple Data & ML pipelines for a leading media conglomerate the previous year, and the session highlighted the underlying architecture that powered all these use-cases.
 \n\n
 <br />
 Five years later,  the cloud data technology landscape has undergone many changes, and I thought it would be a good exercise to see how the data stack/architecture would look like if we are building this today."
 draft: false
 ---

-In 2017, I had the opportunity to present the ["**Architecting Data Lakes on AWS**"](https://bit.ly/awskochi2016) session at the AWS India Summit.
+Back in 2017, I had this opportunity to present the ["**Architecting Data Lakes on AWS**"](https://bit.ly/awskochi2016) session at the AWS India Summit.
 My team at [Hifx](https://www.linkedin.com/in/mohanhifx/) had built multiple Data & ML pipelines for a leading media conglomerate the previous year, and the session highlighted the underlying architecture that powered all these use-cases.

-Five years later,  the cloud data technology landscape has undergone many changes, and I thought it would be a good exercise to see how the data stack/architecture would look like if we are building this today.
+Five years have passed since, and the cloud data technology landscape has undergone many changes, and I thought it would be a good exercise to see how the data stack/architecture would look like if we are building this today.

 Before diving into the re-architecture, let me shed some more light on the platform itself and the business problems it solved back in 2016.